-Wetland Potential watering action Climatic Scenario Expected watering effects Rationale EWMP environmental objectives VEWH environmental objectives Barbers Swamp Top up wetland up to 10 ML in Spring Drought Dry Average Wet Top up wetland to: Provide watering points for terrestrial fauna and woodland birds Provide foraging, refuge and breeding habitat for target species including waterbirds, Eastern long-necked turtles and frogs Improve or maintain the health of fringing Lignum and Black box communities The primary purpose of watering Barber's Swamp is to provide refuge watering points for terrestrial and semi aquatic fauna, woodland birds, waterbirds, as well as supporting water dependant vegetation communities.
+Wetland Potential watering action Climatic Scenario Expected watering effects Rationale EWMP Values EWMP environment al objectives VEWH environmental objectives Barbers Swamp Top up in Spring Drought Dry Average Wet Provide watering points for terrestrial fauna and woodland birds Provide foraging, refuge and breeding habitat for target species including waterbirds, eastern longnecked turtles and frogs Improve or maintain the health of fringing Lignum and Black box communities Water was last delivered to Barbers Swamp in Spring 2024.
+The wetland was able to draw down slightly over the summer period to promote growth of aquatic vegetation.
+The primary purpose of watering Barber's Swamp in Spring 25/26 is to provide a refuge watering point for terrestrial and semi aquatic fauna, woodland birds, waterbirds, as well as supporting water dependant vegetation communities.
 To meet these requirements, water is required every year.
 In addition, the large volume of the main wetland body, if filled, can retain water over a long period of time.
 This provides a more secure, permanent watering point during dry periods.
-Under conditions where additional water is available, inundation of the surrounding floodplain can occur to target fringing habitat types.
-As the outlook for 2024-25 is forecast to be average continuing the trend from the previous year.
-These sites are valuable as permanent watering points in a dry landscape.
-WMP2a WMP2b WMP3 WMP4a WMP4b V1 Broom Tank Fill wetland up to 1 ML in Autumn Dry Average Wet Fill wetland to: Provide water as a refuge to target fauna species including carpet pythons, frogs and microbats.
-Improve or maintain the health of surrounding targeted vegetation species Black box and Spiny lignum Broom Tank was last watered in Autumn 2023/24.
-To meet environmental objectives for frog populations, it is important that water is delivered to the wetland most years.
-Although it is shallower compared to some other WMP sites, it is still important to include as an additional watering site in Dry scenarios due to it's close proximity to wetlands with longer inundation timeframes, which provides better connectivity for fauna across the landscape.
-WMP2a WMP3 V1 A1 Bull Swamp Overtop wetland up to 10 ML in Autumn Drought Dry Average Wet Overtop up wetland to Maintain surrounding Black box Provide foraging, refuge and breeding habitat for target species including waterbirds and The primary purpose of watering Bull Swamp is to provide refuge watering points for terrestrial and semi aquatic fauna, woodland birds, waterbirds, as well as supporting water dependant vegetation communities.
-To meet these requirements, water is required every year.
-In addition, the large volume of WMP2b WMP3 WMP4a WMP4b V1 B1 T1
+Black box, waterbirds, frogs, eastern long-necked turtle WMP2a WMP2b WMP3 WMP4a WMP4b V1 Broom Tank Fill in Spring Dry Average Wet Fill wetland to: Provide water as a refuge to target fauna species including carpet pythons, frogs and microbats.
+Improve or maintain the health of surrounding targeted vegetation species black box and spiny lignum Broom Tank was overtopped in Spring 2024/25.
+In Spring 2025/26 we plan to fill the wetland to meet environmental objectives for the surrounding cane grass and frog populations.
+It is important that water is delivered to the wetland most years.
+Although it is shallower compared to some other WMP sites, it is still important to include as an additional watering site in Dry scenarios due to its close proximity to wetlands with longer inundation timeframes, which provides better connectivity for fauna across the landscape.
+Black box, spiny lignum, cane grass, carpet python, frogs, microbats WMP2a WMP3 V1 A1 Bull Swamp Overtop in Autumn Drought Dry Top up wetland to Maintain surrounding black box Bull Swamp is planned to be overtopped in Autumn 2025-26.
+This will connect the two wetland bodies and provide a refuge watering Black box, lignum, waterbirds, WMP2b WMP3 V1 % B1